-But just what is this DWR?
+But just what is DWR coating?
+What does DWR mean?
+Is DWR waterproof vs water resistant?
 And, whatever it is, do we need it?

 In this article, we’ll answer the above questions and provide further insights into the workings and usefulness DWR, why you need it, how it’s gauged, and how to care for garments with a DWR finish.